 In the retina, most neuron are nonspiking.
 This is possible because the distances are short and the signals can be finely graded - the retina is a tonic machine.
-Only at the output side, mostly in ganglion cells (but also in a few amacrine cells), the signals are converted into spikes which can then travel down the long axons, a few centimeters, to the first relay station, the lateral geniculus (LGN, Fig. 1.11).
-Since ganglion cells can be excited and inhibited (since they can generate ON or OFF responses), it is necessary that they have a baseline spontaneous spike activity (ranging from 5 to about 200 Hz).
+Only at the output side, mostly in ganglion cells (but also in a few amacrine cells), the signals are converted into spikes, which can then travel down the long axons, a few centimeters, to the first relay station, the lateral geniculus (LGN, Figure 1.11).
+Since ganglion cells can be excited and inhibited (since they can generate ON or OFF responses), it is necessary that they have a baseline spontaneous spike activity (ranging from 5 to 200 Hz).
 It is clear that those ganglion cells with high spontaneous activity can encode smaller changes in stimulus strength than those with low activity.

-Temporal and Spatial Performance
+1.10 Temporal and Spatial Performance

 The temporal resolution of the retina is ultimately limited by the integration time of the photoreceptors.
 The integration time, in turn, determines the light sensitivity of the receptors.
-Rods have longer integration time (about 200 ms) and, accordingly, have lower flicker fusion frequencies (up to about 10 Hz).
-Cones, with integrations times of about 20 ms, can resolve stroboscopic flicker light of up to 55 Hz.
-But under normal viewing conditions, the flicker fusion frequency is much lower, around 16-20 Hz.
+Rods have longer integration time (200 ms) and, accordingly, have lower flicker fusion frequencies (up to 10 Hz).
+Cones, with integrations times of 20 ms, can resolve stroboscopic flicker light of up to 55 Hz.
+But under normal viewing conditions, the flicker fusion frequency is much lower, 16-20 Hz.
 If it were 55 Hz, watching TV would be disturbing.
-The European TV or video format has a frame rate of 25 Hz, but two frames with half vertical resolution, presented alternatingly at 50 Hz, are interlaced to prevent that the flicker is seen.
+The European TV or video format has a frame rate of 25 Hz, but two frames with half vertical resolution, presented alternatingly at 50 Hz, are interlaced to prevent the flicker from being seen.

 The complete description of the eye's spatial performance is the contrast sensitivity function.
-This function describes contrast sensitivity (1/contrast threshold) as a function of spatial frequency.
-It is clear that contrast sensitivity must decline with increasing spatial frequency, just based on the optics of the eye: the higher the spatial frequency, the less contrast is preserved in its retinal image, due to aberrations and diffraction (the modulation transfer function, Fig. 1.3).
+This function describes the contrast sensitivity (1/contrast threshold) as a function of the SF.
+It is clear that contrast sensitivity must decline with increasing SF, just based on the optics of the eye: the higher the SF, the less the contrast preserved in its retinal image, due to aberrations and diffraction (the MTF, Figure 1.3).
 Even if the neural processor in the retina has the same contrast sensitivity, its sensitivity would decline in a psychophysical measurement.
-On the other hand, it is not trivial that contrast sensitivity also declines in the low spatial frequency range.
-This decline is determined by neural processing: there are no such large ON/OFF receptive fields to provide high sensitivity to low spatial frequencies.
-This represents probably an adaptation on the abundancy of low spatial frequencies in natural scenes.
-It has been shown that the energy at spatial frequencies (SFs) falls off with about 1/SF [12].
+On the other hand, it is not trivial that contrast sensitivity also declines in the low-SF range.
+This decline is determined by neural processing: there are no such large ON/OFF receptive fields to provide high sensitivity to low SFs.
+This represents probably an adaptation on the abundance of low SFs in natural scenes.
+It has been shown that the energy at SFs falls off with about 1/SF [21].
 The peak of the contrast sensitivity function moves to lower SFs with declining retinal illuminance.
-At daylight, the peak contrast sensitivity is at about 5 $cyc/^{\circ}$.
-Here, brightness differences of only 1/200 (0.5%) can be detected.
-The contrast sensitivity is down to zero at spatial frequencies of 50-60 cyc/°.
-However, due to the striking feature of the optical transfer function (the first Bessel function), the MTF shows a number of phase reversals beyond the cutoff frequency at which the contrast first declines to zero (Fig. 1.4).
+At daylight, the peak contrast sensitivity is at 5 cycles per degree.
+Here, brightness differences of only 1/200 (0.5% spatial frequencies of 50-60 cycles per degree.
+However, due to the striking feature of the optical transfer function (the first Bessel function), the MTF shows a number of phase reversals beyond the cutoff frequency at which the contrast first declines to zero (Figure 1.4).
 Therefore, it may be possible to detect a grating even though its spatial frequency is higher than the cutoff frequency, even though it may have reversed contrast.
-For this reason, grating acuity is not the best measure of spatial vision, in particular with defocus [23].
+For this reason, grating acuity is not the best measure of spatial vision, in particular with defocus [22].

-ON/OFF Structure, Division of the Whole Illuminance Amplitude in Two Segments
+1.11 ON/OFF Structure, Division of the Whole Illuminance Amplitude